aved2/Coin-Stats/README.md

 # Data and Statistics
 Coin Stats uses CoinGecko API, Context API, and React Chart.js to gather and present the latest market data, with seamless currency exchange.

-Coin Stats is a personal project inspired by RoadsideCoder's youtube videos.
+Coin Stats is a personal project inspired by RoadsideCoder's youtube videos and hosted by Google Firebase hosting services.